hashicorp/terraform-provider-azuread/docs/resources/application_password.md

 # Resource: azuread_application_password

-Manages a Password associated with an Application within Azure Active Directory.
-Also can be referred to as Client secrets.
+Manages a password credential associated with an application within Azure Active Directory.
+These are also referred to as client secrets during authentication.

 -> **NOTE:** If you're authenticating using a Service Principal then it must have permissions to both `Read and write all applications` and `Sign in and read user profile` within the `Windows Azure Active Directory` API.